carlosismaelad/godesignpatterns/README.md

 - Flexible composition: combine multiple features as needed.
 - Reusability: decorators can be reused across different objects.
 - Separation of concerns: keeps core logic clean and focused.

+---

+## 🏭 Simple Factory

+### What is the Simple Factory Pattern?

+The Simple Factory Pattern is a creational pattern with the following purpose:

+👉 “Centralize the creation logic of objects, allowing the client to request an instance by specifying a type, without knowing the details of how each object is constructed.”

+🧠 **In practical terms:**

+- The client requests an object by passing a type or key (e.g., "email" or "sms") to the factory.
+- The factory function decides which concrete type to instantiate and returns it as a common interface.
+- The client uses the returned object through the interface, without worrying about its internal construction.
+- The client still needs to know the available types to request.

+📘 **Short (formal) definition:**

+The Simple Factory Pattern centralizes object creation in a single function or type, which returns instances of different concrete types based on input parameters, all conforming to a common interface.

+💬 **Why is it useful?**

+- Encapsulates instantiation logic, keeping client code cleaner.
+- Reduces duplication: object creation code is in one place.
+- Makes it easier to add new types: just update the factory.
+- Promotes use of interfaces, increasing flexibility and testability.

+---